 Held around the United States every spring, these in-person symposia give students in grades 5-12 the opportunity to present their GLOBE research to peers and STEM professionals and engage in hands-on science activities.
-Travel funding is available.
+Travel funding available, with priority for underserved, underrepresented educator-student teams.